 Google UMP is an implementation of a Consent Management Platform (CMP) as defined by the IAB (I tried to find a link to a neutral definition, but if you search Google for “Consent Management Platform”, you get a whole load of ads for companies wanting to help you).

 This will look very familiar to most European users (and probably others) since most websites display a popup with a similar setup.
 What I did not realize until investigating this is that the information and settings it contains (down to the exact wording in some cases) is very proscribed and there it not much leeway about how the information is presented (possibly explaining why they all feel so universally unpleasant to use).

-More surprising, at least initially, is that the way this information is stored is actually really well defined as part of shared API.
+More surprising, at least initially, is that the way this information is stored is actually really well defined as part of shared API - the Transparency & Consent Framework by the International Advertising Bureau Europe.
 The popup which you provide consent through makes the information available to the hosting site (as well as advertising components on the page) in a predictable way.